girlbossceo/conduwuit/DIFFERENCES.md

 - Add `!admin` as a way to call the Conduit admin bot
 - Add support for listening on multiple TCP ports
 - Add admin command to list all the rooms a local user is joined in
+- Add admin command to delete all remote media in the past X minutes as a form of deleting media that you don't want on your server that a remote user posted in a room